 Palm Springs, CA

-I am personally inspired by Rev Ron King’s posting, as the wedding couple’s family and friends recognized the beauty and importance of a personalized wedding ceremony.
-Congratulations Rev Ron!
+I am personally inspired by Reverend Ron King’s posting, as the wedding couple’s family and friends recognized the beauty and importance of a personalized wedding ceremony.
+Congratulations Reverend Ron!

 “Last evening, I had the pleasure of officiating at the first same-sex wedding held at the IW Club in Indian Wells, CA. The men were from St. Lewis.
 MO and their guests included people from St. Lewis and the Palm Springs area.
 One of the grooms is a well-known florist and he created the most amazing and beautiful floral arrangements for the wedding area and the banquet table.
 The dinner was the best I think I ever had, anywhere.